SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 the novel of this kind it would likely flop.
-Maybe Ursula LeGuin wrote a few of the kind I would admire, but so far I've only read a couple of her books, and they seemed to me to have a bit of a "humans are stupid" and "war is inevitable" vibe to them too.
+Maybe Ursula LeGuin wrote a few of the kind I would admire, but so far I've only read a couple of her books, and they seemed to me to have a bit of a "humans are stupid" and "war is inevitable" vibe to them t🤣oo.

 ## Two Proton Theory